 The Fish and Wildlife Service (within the Department of the Interior) and the National Marine Fisheries Service (within NOAA, within the Department of Commerce) are tasked with listing endangered species and critical habitat under the Endangered Species Act.
 The statute allows any "interested person" to petition to add or remove a species or to revise a critical habitat designation.
-Congress likely enacted the ESA's petition provision in an attempt to encourage greater public participation and so head off any potential agency capture or indifference to important environmental problems.353 The statute sets up a tiered process for the agencies' review of these petitions.
+Congress likely enacted the ESA's petition provision in an attempt to encourage greater public participation and so head off any potential agency capture or indifference to important environmental problems.355 The statute sets up a tiered process for the agencies' review of these petitions.

 First, the agencies decide whether the petitions "may be warranted."
 This standard sets a very low bar, and the agencies have tried not to make the petition content requirements too onerous, in order to preserve the public's ability to participate in this process.
-Only truly meritless or incomplete petitions lacking sufficient data are rejected, and the petitioner can always re-file with new supporting data that responds to the agency's stated reasons for rejecting the original, incomplete petition.
-Though the natural inclination of some agency scientists is to conduct additional research at this phase and come to a final determination, the agencies try to limit their
+Only truly meritless or

-350 See, for example, the regulations from FAA and NHTSA.
+352 See, for example, the regulations from FAA and NHTSA.

-352 This is not to suggest that any agency could only issue an advanced notice of proposed rulemaking and then move right to a final rule.
+354 This is not to suggest that any agency could only issue an advanced notice of proposed rulemaking and then move right to a final rule.
 Rather, an advanced notice could satisfy a statutory requirement to "initiate" a rulemaking by a certain deadline.
 The agency could subsequently decide to either continue moving forward, in which case the agency would likely next have to issue notice of a proposed rule, or else just deny the petition.

-353 Biber & Brosi, supra note 212, at 331.
+355 Biber & Brosi, supra note 214, at 331.